September 18, 2019

 - Do not use PORT 22.
 Don’t ask me to explain this — your hosting company will know what this is!

-- Have double-authentication set up for your host admin panel.
+- Have a double-authentication set up for your host admin panel.

 4: Payment Gateway